JAYASREE24032006/Windows-basic-commands-batchscript/README.md

 ## RESULT :
-The commands/batch files are executed successfully.
+The commands/batch files to execute Windows basic commands and batch scripting are executed successfully.